Blood transfusion: Processing and testing

-Donated blood is usually subjected to processing after it is collected, to make it suitable for use in specific patient populations.
+Donated blood is usually processed after collection to make it suitable for use in specific patient populations.
 Collected blood is then separated into blood components by centrifugation: red blood cells, plasma, and platelets.
 Plasma can be further processed to manufacture albumin protein, clotting factor concentrates, cryoprecipitate, fibrinogen concentrate, and immunoglobulins (antibodies).
-Red cells, plasma and platelets can also be donated individually via a more complex process called apheresis.
+Red cells, plasma, and platelets can also be donated individually via a more complex process called apheresis.

+Different blood components require specific storage conditions: red blood cells are typically stored at 1–6 °C, platelets at 20–24 °C with continuous agitation, and plasma is stored frozen at −18 °C or lower to preserve clotting factors.